 Income figures are intended as a guide only.

 Working hours are usually within traditional office hours.
-Evening or weekend work is rare, although work hours may be longer when there are deadlines or when attending a conference.
-Flexi-time may be available particularly for roles in academia.
+Evening or weekend work is rare, although you may have to work longer hours to meet research and project deadlines or when attending conferences.

 What to expect

 - The majority of telecommunications researchers work in offices or laboratories.
-Exact work locations will depend on the nature of research and facilities available.
+Exact work locations depend on the nature of your research and facilities available.

-- Due to the way in which research is funded, there are very few permanent research posts and most are offered as fixed-term contracts.
+- Due to the way in which research is funded, many posts, particularly in academia, are offered as fixed-term contracts.
 Competition for the permanent roles that do exist is therefore fierce.